 The rest of day 6 and the following day are free for you to explore Swakopmund as you see fit.
 Wander around the town and indulge in the relaxed cafe culture and German colonial architecture.
 There are also lots of optional activities available including quad-biking, sand boarding, skydiving, and dolphin-watching cruises.
 See the Trip Notes for further details.

 Overnight: Swakopmund | Breakfast x 2

 Swakopmund - Spitzkoppe.
 Leaving coastal Swakopmund, we head into the Damaraland region and our destination - Spitzkoppe.
-At this mountain peak, you can see incredibly well-preserved bushmen paintings and spectacular rock formations reaching 1800 metres above sea level.
-As the sun moves across the sky, the rocks change colour, a sight that is particularly beautiful at sunrise and sunset.
+At this mountain peak, you can see incredibly well-preserved bushmen paintings and spectacular rock formations reaching 1800 meters above sea level.
+As the sun moves across the sky, the rocks change color, a sight that is particularly beautiful at sunrise and sunset.
 We'll be staying at a campsite at the base of the mountain, so you can enjoy this sunset with a refreshing drink.

 Overnight: Spitzkoppe | Breakfast, Lunch, Dinner

 Etosha National Park

 Spitzkoppe - Etosha National Park.
 The next two days will be spent exploring Namibia's iconic Etosha National Park.
 This 20,000 square kilometer reserve is dominated by a salt pan, which floods seasonally but is also home to a select few watering holes all year round.
 Wildlife is easy to spot as the animals tend to gather around these scarce water sources.

 We spend two nights in the park, and our itinerary is flexible depending on the conditions and the location of wildlife.
 We'll generally enjoy a short game drive on day 9 before spending our first night at a camp with a floodlit watering hole.
 Here you may be lucky enough to spot elephants, giraffe, hyenas and even lions.